 More about hearing: if singing is not yet part of your weekly or daily routine, you may need to practice “matching pitch” at the beginning.
 This Video demonstrate how.
 Your ear will take only a few days to get (re)trained.
-Your breath will take longer.
+Training your breath will take longer.

 2- Come to Mass.
 That is where your second ingredient, the Word, will be found, in its original, oral form.
 If you are lucky, you may hear the Word chanted already… Click here for a list of the Southern California parishes where some chant is sung during Mass.

 3- Educate yourself about the “big picture” of chant.
 Chant is not old, it is ageless.
 Check out Books, books, books,… Consider listening to the Square Notes podcast on your drive to work.
 Read.
 If you feel you need an academic foundation, this 14-page paper is a great start: Reilly, Music of the Spheres.
 One quick look at the “Instructions on Music” emphasizes the “pride of place” that should be given to Gregorian Chant in post-Vatican II liturgies: Musicam Sacram (14 pages).

 Finally, do not let anyone, including yourself, convince you that you cannot chant.
-See also Talent and Participation.
 Believe no “expert” who would say that it is “impossible” to sing all the Proper from the Roman Gradual at Mass.
 Several parishes in Southern California do it regularly, some with scholas comprising only self-taught musicians.
 Those who say it is “impossible” have just not tried.